Skip to main content

 Building branches

-The productionize agent infers and builds branches in the production file from your conversation history.
+As you build in the editor, Simplex infers and builds branches in the production flow.py file from your conversation.
 For example, a state dropdown on a healthcare form may have additional questions depending on the state selected.
 State dropdown Given the following test data:

 data/variables.json